Intertek can help you attain FCC Part 68 approval

 In addition to testing to the requirements of Part 15 and Part 68 for U.S. market access, we offer compliance testing for Australia, Canada and Europe.
-Intertek is approved by the Australian Communications Authority (ACA) for the submittal of Australian telecom approvals including EMC testing and electrical safety testing and certification.
+Intertek is approved by the Australian Communications and Media Authority (ACMA) for the submittal of Australian telecom approvals including EMC testing and electrical safety testing and certification.

-As an Industry Canada approved laboratory, Intertek can test a variety of equipment from voice frequency to ISDN and T1 designs for Canadian compliance.
-We offer the same benefits as our Part 68 program in the U.S. including design reviews, compliance testing, and the filing of all necessary paperwork with Industry Canada.
+As an ISED Canada approved laboratory, Intertek can test a variety of equipment from voice frequency to ISDN and T1 designs for Canadian compliance.
+We offer the same benefits as our Part 68 program in the U.S. including compliance testing and the filing of all necessary paperwork with ISED Canada.
 We are also recognized by the Standards Council of Canada (SCC) as a Testing Organization (TO) and a Certification Body (CB).

 - AS/ACIF S016; Hierarchical Digital

 - AS/ACIF S041; DSL

 - HKTA 2018; Digital with call line identification

 - JATE (using Blue Book and Green Book); Analog and Digital